cinnamoroll-oll/cinna-pastel/README.md

 📥 Installation
 Make sure you have Vencord installed.

-Go to Settings > Vencord > Plugins > Custom CSS.
+Go to Settings > Vencord > Themes > Open Themes Folder.

-Install the css file named -   cinnamoroll-pastel
+Install the css file named -   cinnamoroll-pastel   and put it into the folder!<3

 Save and enjoy your aesthetic pastel Discord ✨